Josh012422/utils/README.md

 ## Time Command

-This command displays the REAL TIME of any city you want, For example:
+This command displays the REAL TIME of any city you want, for example:

 ```bash
 $ gocharm time -t "America/New_York" -1